The FM Agent: Related work

 \subsection{Search-driven and Evolutionary Paradigms}

 The Search-driven Paradigm leverages the generative power of Large Language Models (LLMs) combined with iterative evolutionary or reinforcement-style loops to systematically explore vast solution spaces.
-This was notably pioneered by FunSearch \cite{romera2024mathematical} with its foundational generate-score-evolve closed-loop mechanism.
-Subsequent work scaled this concept through frameworks like EoH \cite{liu2024evolution} with its "Thought-Code" dual-evolution, and AlphaEvolve \cite{novikov2025alphaevolve} for modifying entire codebases.
+This direction was notably established by foundational works such as FunSearch \cite{romera2024mathematical}, which introduced a generate-score-evolve closed-loop mechanism, and EoH \cite{liu2024evolution}, which proposed a "Thought-Code" dual-evolution framework.
+Subsequent research scaled these concepts through frameworks like AlphaEvolve \cite{novikov2025alphaevolve} for modifying entire codebases.
 Other efforts enhanced the search efficacy and strategy by shifting the evolutionary focus from individual solutions to the search space itself, such as X-evolve \cite{zhai2025x} which generates tunable, parameterized programs, and C-Evolve \cite{li2025c} which evolves consensus-driven prompts.
 Refinements to search strategy include the parallel beam-search strategy employed by ALE-Bench \cite{imajuku2025ale} to explore multiple promising paths, and ML-Master \cite{liu2025ml} which integrates Monte Carlo Tree Search (MCTS) inspired exploration with an adaptive memory mechanism.
 ShinkaEvolve\cite{lange2025shinkaevolve} improves sample efficiency through synergistic use of parent program sampling strategy, rejection-sampling, and LLM ensemble selection.
 We further optimized this paradigm by integrating expert-guided cold-start initialization to jumpstart the search, a novel adaptive diversity-driven sampling strategy for superior exploration-exploitation balance, and a distributed, asynchronous Ray infrastructure that enables the required large-scale search, which is essential for achieving state-of-the-art results on industrial-scale scenarios.